alpmestan/servant/docs/getting-started/getting-started.md

 ## Aha! moment

-- What if we could express an API as a (admittedly big) type by composing features together, explicitly mentionning URL captures, GET parameters, request bodies and response types?
+- What if we could express an API as a (admittedly big) type by composing features together, explicitly mentioning URL captures, GET parameters, request bodies and response types?
 - This would in spirit be quite similar to parser combinators à-la [parsec](http://hackage.haskell.org/package/parsec), just at the type level instead -- otherwise we can't exploit the same code for generating a server and the client functions.
 - This would make data dependency explicit for each server-side handler
 - Combinator-based design usually works well.